manjulananduri/manjulananduri.github.io/_posts/2020-05-03-Coding-Interview-pattern-1-trie-dictionary.md

 author: Pramod
 categories: [ Jekyll, tutorial ]
 image: assets/images/trie.png
-beforetoc: "Trie is a must learn data structure for top tech companies. "
+beforetoc: "Trie is a must learn data structure for top tech company interviews."
 toc: true
 ---

 One of the most frequently asked coding interview questions for FAANG companies [Facebook (FB), Amazon (AMZN), Apple (AAPL), Netflix (NFLX); and Alphabet (GOOG) (formerly known as Google).] include Tries.
 Trie has multiple variants.
-But its very important to learn the data structure befor going to onsite interviews.
+But its very important to learn the data structure before going to onsite interviews.
 Lets get into the details of it.

-Frequent questions related to trie include:
+Top Interview Questions related to trie (Must Learn) include:

 <a target="_blank" href="https://leetcode.com/problems/implement-trie-prefix-tree/">Implement Trie Datastructure</a>